 The tattoo removal process can be customised with three active wavelengths are needed to cover almost all colours of tattoo ink pigments.
 1064 nm wavelength targets dark green and black pigment, 532 nm wavelength targets red, orange and yellow ink, and the 694 nm wavelength targets notoriously hard to treat green and blue ink.
 Most picosecond lasers are limited to two (532/1064nm) wavelengths with the third wavelength deriving from inefficient dye conversion.
 Discovery Pico Plus is the first picosecond laser to include a full power Ruby 694nm wavelength able to deliver up to 1200 mJ of energy and not just few hundred mJ such as other “red” lasers.

 One of the most popular choices in Singapore, the Ultrapulse fractional CO2 laser is absorbed by water in cells.
 It produces ablation of a fraction of the skin vaporizing many tiny channels.
-Due to the short pulse duration, there is deep penetration of the skin with minimal collateral damage, reducing downtime and risk of complications like post-inflammatory pigmentation.
+Due to the short pulse duration, there is deep penetration of the skin with minimal collateral damage, reducing downtime and the risk of complications like post-inflammatory pigmentation.
 It is used to pretreat the skin before shattering the tattoo pigments with q switched laser.
-The results of this removal laser technique in Singapore highly depends on the doctor's experience using with the removal laser.
+The results of this laser removal technique in Singapore highly depend on the doctor's experience using the laser.

 Extracorporeal Shockwave Therapy is another choice in Singapore.
 It uses a hand-held device to transmit focused shockwave energy deep into the tissues, this enhances tattoo removal by increasing lymphatic drainage and metabolic activity, thereby accelerating the clearance of dermal pigment vacuoles produced by the picosecond laser and minimizing side effects such as redness, swelling, crusting.

-Eyebrow/eyeliner tattoos and embroidery are becoming exceedingly commonplace in Singapore, from ubiquitous professional brow studios to the mushrooming of homebased salons.
-Correspondingly, requests for removals have skyrocketed such that even salons are (illegally) offering 'laser removal' for eyebrow/eyeliner tattoo or embroidery.
-What is the difference between what I do and what salons/other clinics do?
+Eyebrow/eyeliner tattoos and embroidery are becoming exceedingly commonplace in Singapore, from ubiquitous professional brow studios to the mushrooming of home-based salons.
+Correspondingly, requests for removals have skyrocketed such that even salons are (illegally) offering 'laser removal' for eyebrow/eyeliner tattoos or embroidery.
+What is the difference between what I do during eyebrow/eyeliner tattoo removal and what salons/other clinics do?

 Common concerns when patients consult for eyebrow/eyeliner tattoo/embroidery laser removal are:

-Eyebrow and eyeliner tattoos or embroidery are unique among tattoos because they are placed in hair bearing skin.
+Eyebrow and eyeliner tattoos or embroidery are unique among tattoos because they are placed on hair-bearing skin.
 Any scarring that develops can thus destroy the normal hair follicles producing bald spots.
 Thus, it is even more important to minimize the risk of scarring.

-Q switched laser tattoo removal (whether using a traditional nanosecond or newer picosecond lasers) uses ultrashort laser pules to produce photoacoustic breakdown of tattoo pigment.
-This also creates superheated gas and steam trapped within the skin that cause collateral damage resulting in blistering, increasing the risk of scarring and hair loss.
+Q switched laser tattoo removal (whether using traditional nanosecond or newer picosecond lasers) uses ultrashort laser pulses to produce photoacoustic breakdown of tattoo pigment.
+This also creates superheated gas and steam trapped within the skin that causes collateral damage resulting in blistering, increasing the risk of scarring and hair loss.